 7. Do some stargazing at the Sky Show at the Hong Kong Space Museum.

-8. See what it’s like to walk on the moon at the Space Museum and take in an Omnimax movie.
+8. See what the unseen world is like at the Space Museum and take in an Omnimax movie.

 9. Free-fall on the Abyss ride at Ocean Park.

 10. Walk among the treetrops and see more than 600 birds at the Hong Kong Aviary Park’s elevated pathways.

 11. Get your picture taken with Jackie Chan and loads of stars at Madame Tussauds Wax Museum on the Peak.